Lovecraft on Film

 - Pickman's Muse (2009) Based on "Haunter of the Dark."
 An artist, Robert Pickman, becomes obsessed by visions of unworldly horror, revealed to him through an ancient artifact discovered in an abandoned church.
 Starring Barret Walz; directed by Robert Cappelletto.
 Winner of the Brown Jenkin award, for Best Adaptation, at the 2009 H.P.
 Lovecraft Film Festival.

-- A faithful adaptation of At the Mountains of Madness was going to be directed by Guillermo Del Toro.
+- A faithful adaptation of At the Mountains of Madness was going to be directed by Guillermo del Toro.
 It was going to be in 3D with James Cameron as producer and Tom Cruise in a leading role.
 The idea was scrapped over time, largely due to the director noticing similarities between Madness and Prometheus.
 He still expresses interest in adapting a Lovecraftian work, though.
 More recently, del Toro seems to have returned to the idea of adapting Mountains since the studio that has financed his most recent films has expressed an interest in backing it, though it will be a while yet before anything comes of the project.

 Short Film and Television Adaptations